Radio Talking Book Service

 Paul Stebbins has a smooth, pleasant voice with articulate delivery.
-As the station manager for the nonprofit Radio Talking Book Service, his knowledge of the technical side of radio production and programming
+As the station manager for the nonprofit Radio Talking Book Service, his knowledge of the technical side of radio production and programming is impressive.

 His extensive background in broadcasting and engineering is obvious by his professional demeanor.
 Not so apparent is what he shares with listeners: “I’ve been a user of services like ours for over 40 years.
 I’ve been blind since birth.”

 Stebbins, now in his mid-60s, was born 14 weeks premature at a time when hospitals used excessively high levels of oxygen in incubators.
 The practice saved lives but was a risk factor for retinal damage in babies and contributed to Stebbins’ permanent vision loss.